reactjs/react.dev/src/content/reference/react/use.md

 #### Conditional data fetching {/*conditional-data-fetching*/}

-In this example, the `Article` Component only calls `use` when the `shouldIncludeByline` is set to true.
-If `shouldIncludeByline` the Promise returned by the `fetchByline` function is read by the `use` Hook.
+In this example, the `Article` component only calls `use` when the `shouldIncludeByline` is set to true.
+If `shouldIncludeByline` is set to true, the Promise returned by `fetchByline()` is read by the use Hook.
 The value read by `use` Hook is then used to display the byline of the article's author to the user.

 <Sandpack>